-I can find no details of where Troopers John Selby Coryndon and Philip Jacobus Botha killed on 11 / 12 October 1896 have been buriefeel sure their bodies must have been taken to Salisbury, or they would have been buried with David Mooney at the Fort Martin cemeteryless than 3 kilometres away.
-Private Charles Grapes, who was mortally wounded and died on 20 October, must have died in hospital at Salisbury.
+I can find no details of where Troopers John Selby Coryndon and Philip Jacobus Botha killed on 11 / 12 October 1896 have been buried.
+I feel sure their bodies must have been taken to Salisbury, or they would have been buried with David Mooney at the Fort Martin cemetery less than three kilometres away.
+Private Charles Grapes, who was mortally wounded and died on 20 October, died in hospital at Salisbury.

 The panel featuring Fort Martin of the National Tapestry now at the Natural History Museum in Bulawayo was designed from the sketch made by Lieut.
 J Norton Griffiths, who served at Fort Martin.
 It was embroided by the Norton branch of the Women’s Institutes in Rhodesia; one of the forty-two panels similarly embroided in silk on linen and presented to Parliament in 1963.
 The upper border has an owl and Martial eagle, the central pattern features Fort Martin, whilst the lower panel features a Council of Chief and Headman at a Mashonaland village.